 Rare cousin time.

-Kidling and his cousin used to be close, but due to circumstances outside of the children’s control, an estrangement between the adults affected the children, and they no longer have a relationship.
+Kidling and his cousin used to be close, but due to circumstances outside of their control, an (unwanted, on my part) estrangement between their parents has affected the children, so they no longer have a relationship.

 I actually prefer to avoid the rare interactions/ visits like this one.
 The boys enjoy them too much and immediately begin laying plans for more visits, unaware it’s not in the cards.
-I also find myself tongue-tied and stumbling when trying to speak to my nephew–not wanting to estrange his parents further by exposing them as liars, but not wanting to lie when he asks why I won’t let him visit.
+I also find myself tongue-tied and stumbling when trying to speak to my nephew– not wanting to estrange his parents further by addressing their dishonesty about why he can’t visit, but not wanting to lie when he asks why I won’t let him visit.

-So I awkwardly tell him the truth: That he’s always welcome in my home, and I would love for him to come by anytime he likes, no matter what.
-No matter how old he is–but I know when he goes home, the same old story will be poured into his ears, and it breaks my heart.
+So I awkwardly tell him the truth, or part of it: That he’s always welcome in my home, and I would love for him to come by anytime he likes, no matter what.
+No matter how old he is.
+I know when he goes home, he’ll be told– again– that we won’t allow him over, and that breaks my heart, but there’s nothing I can do about it.

 edit/ Not my choice, for either estrangement–the adult one, or the unfortunate fallout on the children.
 I’m of the opinion its possible for adults to disagree without using children as pawns, and I also think kids can be friends without the parents needing to be besties.